Graduate Counselling Psychology Handbook

 Proposal:

-Once a student completes their required and elective courses they will register in ED 9683 Individual Proposal Preparation (IPP).
-By the end of the semester in which a student completes the last required course, a student must decide on a topic for their thesis, and submit the Individual Proposal Preparation (IPP) - Supervisor Approval Form (found on the Forms and Guides page).
+Once a student completes their required courses they will complete their Individual Proposal Preparation (IPP).
+By the end of the semester in which a student completes the last required course they must decide on a topic for their thesis and submit the Individual Proposal Preparation (IPP) - Supervisor Approval Form (found on the Forms and Guides page).

 The IPP provides a structure for the writing of a thesis proposal.
 An initial review of relevant research provides the background for the proposed study.
 The methodological framework and the method to be employed are studied and developed.
 Ethical considerations are investigated and, where appropriate, an ethical review document prepared.
 The IPP is not a course but a milestone and compulsory element for those writing a Thesis.